jealouscloud/html-compose/doc/ideas/04_attrs.md

 div(attrs=[div.class_("red")])

 # string / list of string is explicitly NOT supported

-# it is prone to XSS because it is not sanitized
+# it requires disabling sanitization and is therefore quietly prone to XSS
 div(attrs=['class="red"']) # ❌

 ```